skip to content

 The dissertation is an extended piece of independent, original research.
 Students work with their supervisor to

 formulate a dissertation project, carry out research and write it up.
 The topic of the dissertation has to be approved by the Faculty Degree Committee.
-The dissertation carries a maximum 15,000 word limit (exclusive of tables, figures, footnotes, bibliography, and appendices) and is submitted at the end of July; it counts for 50 per cent of the student’s final mark.
+The dissertation carries a maximum 15,000 word limit and is submitted at the end of July; it counts for 50 per cent of the student’s final mark.

 Essays